koestler/go-iotdevice/README.md

 ## MQTT Interface
-This tool can connect to one or multiple MQTT servers and provide publish messages regarding the availability (whether a device is online), available registers and the current values.
+This tool can connect to one or multiple MQTT servers and provide publish messages regarding the availability (whether a device is online), available registers, and current values.
-There are 5 different kind of outgoing messages (**Availability**, **Structure**, **Telemetry**, **Realtime**, **HomeassistantDiscovery**) and one kind of incoming messages (**Command**).
+There are 5 different kinds of outgoing messages (**Availability**, **Structure**, **Telemetry**, **Realtime**, **HomeassistantDiscovery**) and one kind of incoming message (**Command**).

 For each kind of message, you can configure the MQTT retain flag (server stores messages) and what devices/registers shall be transmitted.